stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 the limestone deposits of ages had built fresh pillars in the path of the primordial abyss-denizens.
 The Indian, however, had broken through these; so that Zamacona did not find his course impeded.
-It was an unconscious comfort to him to reflect that someone else from the outside world had been there before&mdash;and the Indian&rsquo;s careful descriptions had removed the element of surprise and unexpectedness.
-More&mdash;Charging Buffalo&rsquo;s knowledge of the tunnel had led him to provide so good a torch supply for the journey in and out, that there would be no danger of becoming stranded in darkness.
+It was an unconscious comfort to him to reflect that someone else from the outside world had been there before--and the Indian's careful descriptions had removed the element of surprise and unexpectedness.
+More--Charging Buffalo's knowledge of the tunnel had led him to provide so good a torch supply for the journey in and out, that there would be no danger of becoming stranded in darkness.
 Zamacona camped twice, building a fire whose smoke seemed well taken care of by the natural ventilation.

-  At what he considered the end of the third day&mdash;though his cocksure guesswork chronology is not at any time to be given the easy faith that he gave it&mdash;Zamacona encountered the prodigious descent and subsequent prodigious climb which Charging Buffalo had described as the tunnel&rsquo;s last phase.
+  At what he considered the end of the third day--though his cocksure guesswork chronology is not at any time to be given the easy faith that he gave it--Zamacona encountered the prodigious descent and subsequent prodigious climb which Charging Buffalo had described as the tunnel's last phase.
 As at certain earlier points, marks of artificial improvement were here discernible; and several times the steep gradient was eased by a flight of rough-hewn steps.
 The torch shewed more and more of the monstrous carvings on the walls, and finally the resinous flare seemed mixed with a fainter and more diffusive light as Zamacona climbed up and up after the last downward stairway.
 At length the ascent ceased, and a level passage of artificial masonry with dark, basaltic blocks led straight ahead.
 There was no need for a torch now, for all the air was glowing with a bluish, quasi-electric radiance that flickered like an aurora.
-It was the strange light of the inner world that the Indian had described&mdash;and in another moment Zamacona emerged from the tunnel upon a bleak, rocky hillside which climbed above him to a seething, impenetrable sky of bluish coruscations, and descended dizzily below him to an apparently illimitable plain shrouded in bluish mist.
+It was the strange light of the inner world that the Indian had described--and in another moment Zamacona emerged from the tunnel upon a bleak, rocky hillside which climbed above him to a seething, impenetrable sky of bluish coruscations, and descended dizzily below him to an apparently illimitable plain shrouded in bluish mist.